PhD in Resource and Environmental Management

 * normally completed in the first fall term

-No later than at the end of their fourth term, each student will successfully defend their thesis research proposal during a comprehensive exam before an approved oral examination committee comprised of the student's supervisory committee and additional REM faculty as needed to provide coverage for the three core research areas.
+No later than at the end of their fifth term, each student will successfully defend their thesis research proposal during a comprehensive exam before an approved oral examination committee comprised of the student's supervisory committee and additional REM faculty as needed to provide coverage for the three core research areas.
 The thesis research proposal must show how at least two of the core areas will be incorporated into the student's research.
 Through the thesis proposal and oral defense, the student will demonstrate

 -their general preparedness in disciplines related to their research